itkirk6/CSE3311-Project/README.md

 4. **Build and start with Docker**

    Production deployments still rely on the existing `web` reverse-proxy network, so the base compose file keeps that external dependency intact.
-For local development you can layer on the new override file that swaps the network to an isolated bridge and publishes ports to your host machine:
+For local development use the dedicated compose file that omits the external network and publishes the container ports directly to your machine:

    ```bash
    npm run docker:dev